microsoft/fluentui/README.md

 #### Private NPM access instructions

 **NOTE:** this assumes that you have installed NPM and can access it on the command line.
-These

-Private packages are not stored in public npm, but install in our internal artifactory instance.
+Private packages are not stored in public npm, but in our internal artifactory instance.
 Private packages are scoped using @ms/ prefix, you will see this in import statements as well as in package.json dependency lists. (e.g. import '@ms/odsp-utilities')

 In order to use private NPM modules, your .npmrc file needs to be able to resolve the @ms scope to the right artifactory (private npm repository) url with the right auth key.
 Follow these steps to get that set up: